KateKapranova/onlineJudge/week8/readme.md

 docker-compose --version
 ```
 If terminal says "permission denied", just add ```sudo``` before the command.
 Also some of the tools might be installed outside of /usr/bin.
 Add them to the PATH or update aliases in .bashrc.
-Register at heroku.com and run in terminal ```heroku login```, which will take you to heroku webpage.

 ## Deployment Preparation